voxpupuli/puppet-letsencrypt/README.md

 This module requires Puppet >= 4.0. and is currently only written to work on Debian and RedHat based operating systems.

+## Dependencies

+On EL (Red Hat, CentOS etc.) systems, the EPEL repository needs to be enabled for the Let's Encrypt client package.

+The module can integrate with [stahnma/epel](https://forge.puppetlabs.com/stahnma/epel) to set up the repo by setting the `configure_epel` parameter to `true` and installing the module.

 ## Usage

 To install the Let's Encrypt client with the default configuration settings you